columbia/xray/gmail-demo.md

 3. The data we report right now is small in scale.
 We track only about 20 topics.
 We plan to increase that significantly in the near future, to track hundreds of topics.
-For the time being, please use the data responsibly and use the data merely to create intuition, and not reach definite conclusions.
+For the time being, please use the data merely to create intuition, and not claim definite conclusions.

 4. All results come from an in-progress research prototype.
 Although we have tested our system extensively, it is conceivable that yet undiscovered